pirtleshell/lwt/UNLICENSE.md

 License
 =======

-"Learning with Texts" (LWT) is free and unencumbered software released into the PUBLIC DOMAIN.
+This is free and unencumbered software released into the PUBLIC DOMAIN.

 Anyone is free to copy, modify, publish, use, compile, sell, or